data-miner00/book/contents/programming/interop-with-julia.md

 ### Working With Python Packages

-To use a Python library such as those from the [PyPi repository](https://pypi.org/), the package needs to be installed to the correct Python intepreter that `PyCall` is using.
+To use a Python library such as those from the [PyPi repository](https://pypi.org/), the package needs to be installed to the correct Python interpreter that `PyCall` is using.

 To find out where the interpreter is, run the following code in Julia to find out its exact location.